Powering the Island's Future

 Read more >>

-Wight Community Energy are pleased to announce Green Open Homes, a new project to help boost homeowner’s knowledge of practical energy efficiency measures.
+Wight Community Energy are pleased to announce Green Open Homes, a project to help boost homeowner’s knowledge of practical energy efficiency measures, by bringing together the public and the owners of eco friendly homes.

 Read more >>